teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 From a training perspective, balancing the data appeared to stabilize convergence and reduce loss variability between epochs.
 The model with synthetic data reached higher accuracy and lower loss after more epochs, suggesting that the GAN-generated samples helped the network generalize better across the minority class.
 The improved F1-score reflects a more balanced classification behavior, confirming that synthetic hyperspectral melanoma data played a beneficial role in improving both learning stability and predictive fairness.

 In summary, integrating FastGAN-generated hyperspectral melanoma samples into the training set led to a measurable improvement in classification performance.
 The balanced model achieved perfect recall and higher overall validation accuracy compared to the model trained on real data alone.
 Although the slight drop in specificity indicates a small increase in false positives, the results strongly suggest that GAN-based data augmentation is an effective strategy for addressing class imbalance in hyperspectral dermoscopy classification tasks.

-> The discussion of results may be carried out in a separate section or integrated into the results section.
-This is a matter of style.
-> It is considered fundamental that the presentation of results should not serve as a treatise whose only purpose is to show that "a lot of work was done."
-> What is expected from this section is that it **presents and discusses** only the most **relevant results**, highlighting the **strengths and/or limitations** of the methodology, emphasizing aspects of **performance**, and containing content that can be classified as **organized, didactic, and reproducible sharing of knowledge relevant to the community**.

 ## Conclusion
 Our results show that classifiers trained with synthetic hyperspectral data perform better than those relying only on standard data augmentation or regularization.
 Adding GAN-generated melanoma images helped the models generalize better and improved sensitivity, especially for underrepresented classes.
 We also found that architectures built for high-resolution image generation, like FastGAN, work better than those designed specifically for hyperspectral synthesis—likely because our dataset has higher spatial resolution (256×256) and fewer spectral channels than typical HSI data.
 Overall, GANs outperformed VAEs on small, high-resolution datasets, producing sharper and more realistic lesion details.